 1. Open Windows Explorer and navigate to the Volume you want to format.

-Sometimes there is an issue where the USB port of the computer does not detect the USB device properly.
+Sometimes there maybe an issue on your computer's USB port, which may lead to the issues of USB device detection.
 This issue could occur due to obsolete USB drivers, that's why it is recommended that you update those drivers.
 Follow these instructions to update USB drivers: